 - Mariana, Facu’s mother

-Following the results of Facu’s stem cell transplant and improvements in his condition, Mariana urged other parents to also consider private cord blood banking for their child’s future:
+Following the results of Facu’s stem cell transplant and improvements in his immune system and cognitive function, Mariana urged other parents to also consider private cord blood banking for their child’s future:

 If you get information about preserving stem cells when you are pregnant, do not hesitate.